EPL partners with Unilever for sustainability initiative in oral care range

 -

-EPL (formerly known as Essel Propack Limited), today announced that they have been selected as a partner by Unilever, in their journey towards achieving 100% sustainability in the oral care segment.
+EPL (formerly known as Essel Propack) announced that the company has been selected as a partner by Unilever, in their journey towards achieving 100% sustainability in the oral care segment.

 Accordingly, EPL will supply their APR approved, 100% recyclable and fully sustainable Platina Tubes, for the toothpaste category of Unilever.